saiqulhaq/cloudfront-nginx-proxy/README.md

 # Licence

-The osu! client code, framework, and server-side components are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
+[MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

-Please note that this *does not cover* the usage of the "osu!" or "ppy" branding in any software, resources, advertising or promotion, as this is protected by trademark law.